Enhancement Shaman DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0)

 Crash Lightning Explained

-Crash Lightning looks simple on the surface, but has many moving
+Crash Lightning looks simple on the surface, but has a few less obvious

 - The

-Crash Lightning damage, both the active and splash component, can trigger
+Crash Lightning damage, both active and splash, can trigger

 Crash Lightning can trigger individual